SmartyAmlesh/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first gthub project
+This is my first github project